McKinsey & Company agrees to pay $650M for helping Purdue Pharma boost opioid sales

 “We should have appreciated the harm opioids were causing in our society and we should not have undertaken sales and marketing work for Purdue Pharma,” the company said.
 “This terrible public health crisis and our past work for opioid manufacturers will always be a source of profound regret for our firm.”

-It's the latest effort by federal prosecutors to hold accountable companies officials say helped fuel the U.S. addiction and overdose crisis that has been linked to more than 80,000 deaths per year recently.
-For the past decade, most of the deaths have been attributed to illicit fentanyl, which is laced into many illegal drugs.
+It's the latest effort by federal prosecutors to hold accountable companies officials say helped fuel the U.S. addiction and overdose crisis, with opioids linked to more than 80,000 annual deaths in some recent years.
+For the past decade, most of them have been attributed to illicit fentanyl, which is laced into many illegal drugs.
 Earlier in the epidemic, prescription pills were the primary cause of death.

-Over the past eight years, drugmakers, wholesalers and pharmacies have agreed to about $50 billion worth of settlements with governments — and most of the money is required to be used to fight the crisis.
+Over the past eight years, drugmakers, wholesalers and pharmacies have agreed to about $50 billion worth of settlements with governments — with most of the money required to be used to fight the crisis.

 Purdue paid McKinsey more than $93 million over 15 years for several products, including how to improve revenue from OxyContin.
 Prosecutors say McKinsey “knew the risk and dangers” of OxyContin and knew that Purdue Pharma executives had previously pleaded guilty to crimes related to the promotion of the drug, but decided to work with the opioid manufacturer anyway.